qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 |rotateFeature| :sup:`Rotate Feature(s)` icon.

 .. index::
-   single: Digitizing tools; Simplify Feature
+   single: Digitizing tools; Scale Feature
-.. _simplify_feature:
+.. _scale_feature:

 Scale Feature
 -------------

 The Scale Feature tool is similar to the Rotate feature.
-Though instead of performing a rotation of selected features, it changes the scale of those features.
-The change is performed in relation to the anchor point and the value can be manually specified in the widget that appears in the upper corner of the canvas.
+Though instead of performing a rotation of selected features, it changes rescales their geometry.
+The change is performed in relation to the anchor point and the scale ration can be manually specified in the widget that appears in the upper corner of the canvas.

+single: Digitizing tools; Simplify Feature
+.. _simplify_features:

 Simplify Feature
 ----------------